Carefree, Arizona: Sites of interest

 Southwestern Studios was also used in television productions.
 In 1973–74, local resident Hugh Downs produced and hosted two pilot episodes for a unique show, Foursome, that was both a game show and talk show, where four celebrities came together to play various games and interact with each other.
 In one episode, actors Janet Leigh and Robert Culp and comedians Jo Anne Worley and Alan Sues played a game of tennis.
-In the other episode, shot on Stage 3, dancer-singer-actor Ann Miller, Robert Culp, Jo Anne Worley, and Alan Sues played a popular board game.
-In 1974, Southwestern Studios was the location on Stage 2 and the back lot for the filming of the TV movie, McMasters of Sweetwater, starring Jack Cassidy and Loretta Ball and directed by Robert Butler.
+In another episode filmed on Stage 3, Culp, Worley, Sues, and Ann Miller played a popular board game.
+In 1974, Southwestern Studios was the location on Stage 2 and the back lot for the filming of the television film McMasters of Sweetwater, starring Jack Cassidy and Loretta Ball and directed by Robert Butler.

 Later renamed Carefree Studios, the studio was razed in 1999.
 The studio, western street, and pristine desert back lot property was developed into retail space and residential development.

 Gordon Lightfoot wrote and sang a song named "Carefree Highway".
 He took the name from a section of Arizona State Route 74 in north Phoenix, to explain his mood at that time.
-The highway runs from the foot of (North) Tom Darlington Drive at the South-West corner of Carefree about 30 miles westward to Lake Pleasant Parkway in Peoria, AZ.
+The highway runs from the foot of (North) Tom Darlington Drive at the South-West corner of Carefree about 30 miles westward to Lake Pleasant Parkway in Peoria, Arizona.